marty1885/nanoizepp/README.md

 Quick and dirty dependency-free C++ 20 library to minimize HTML.
 It removes comments, unnecessary spaces and newlines.
 As well as fixing some common mistakes base on the HTML5 standard.

+The author created this library to minimize the HTML transmitted from [his blog](https://clehaxze.tw/blog).
+Contributions are welcome.

 ## Features

 - Dependency-free
 - Written in safe C++
 - Remove comments
 - Remove unnecessary spaces and newlines

 ### Limitations